A new class of accelerated regularization methods, with application to bioluminescence tomography: Analysis of the continuous regularization method

-\begin{remark} By Theorems \ref{ThmPriori} and \ref{ThmPosteriori}, for the proposed continuous regularization method (\ref{SecondFlow}) the optimal convergence rates can be obtained with approximately the square root of iterations than would be needed for the ordinary Landweber iteration (or conventional asymptotical regularization method) \cite[\S~6.2]{engl1996regularization}, which means that our method is an accelerated regularization method.
-However, similar to most of accelerated regularization methods (e.g. $\nu$-method and Nesterov's method), the proposed method (\ref{SecondFlow}) also shows a saturation phenomenon; i.e., the optimal convergence rate $\| f^\delta(T_*) - f^\dagger \| = \mathcal{O} \left( \delta^{\frac{2\mu}{2\mu+1}} \right)$ and the asymptotic $T_* = \mathcal{O} \left( \delta^{-\frac{1}{2\mu+1}} \right)$ holds only for $\mu\in (0, \frac{1+2s}{4}]$. \end{remark}
+The proof of Theorem \ref{ThmPosteriori} can be done by a standard argument in regularization theory, and we omit it here.
+By Theorems \ref{ThmPriori} and \ref{ThmPosteriori}, for the proposed continuous regularization method (\ref{SecondFlow}) the optimal convergence rates can be obtained with approximately the square root of iterations than would be needed for the conventional asymptotical regularization method \cite[\S~6.2]{engl1996regularization}, which means that our method is an accelerated regularization method.
+However, similar to the existing accelerated order-optimal regularization methods (e.g. $\nu$-method \cite[\S~6.3]{engl1996regularization}, Nesterov's method \cite{Neubauer-2017}, and fractional asymptotical regularization \cite{ZhangHof2019}), the proposed method (\ref{SecondFlow}) also shows a saturation phenomenon; i.e., the optimal convergence rate $\| f^\delta(T_*) - f^\dagger \| = \mathcal{O} \left( \delta^{\frac{2\mu}{2\mu+1}} \right)$ and the asymptotic $T_* = \mathcal{O} \left( \delta^{-\frac{1}{2\mu+1}} \right)$ holds only for $\mu\in (0, \frac{2s+1}{4}]$ or $\mu\in (0, \frac{2s-1}{4}]$ according to the choice of the terminating time.
+Therefore, the choice of $s$ is crucial for applying the regularization method (\ref{SecondFlow}).
+The a priori knowledge of the degree of smoothness of unknown exact solution provides a low bound for the model parameter $s$.
+It should be noted that, though theoretically, the large value of $s$ can extend the region of optimal convergence rate and increase the convergence rate in the case of high smooth exact solution, in practice, too large value of $s$ may decrease the accuracy of the obtained approximate solution since the constant in the asymptotic $\mathcal{O} \left( \delta^{\frac{2\mu}{2\mu+1}} \right)$, e.g. $C_1$ in (\ref{Estimate1}), blows up as $s\to\infty$.
+A detailed discussion will be given in Section 5.1.